Hire a River Hawk!

 Our goal is to connect you with the best possible candidates in the easiest and most convenient ways.

-The first step to recruiting at Susquehanna is to create an account on River Hawk Recruiter, our online job and internship database.
+The first step to recruiting at Susquehanna is to create an account on Handshake, our online job and internship database.
 Then you'll be able to:

 - Post full-time, part-time and internship positions